 Do you want your kid to get a totally individualized math experience?
 Do you want to ensure that your son’s or daughter’s math obstacles don’t prevent them from being able to live their dreams?

-Send me an email at email@example.com or give me a call at 617-888-0160, and we can set up a special time to have a complimentary conversation to get really clear on what’s going on in your kid’s situation, and explore whether or not it would be a match for us to work together!
+Just click here to get started with your special application for my one-on-one math tutoring programs.
+Once your application is received, we’ll set up a special phone call to get really clear on what’s going on in your kid’s situation, and explore whether or not it would be a match for us to work together!

 If you have your own tips for a happy math year that you’d like to share, please leave a comment!